 Battery Life of an EV

-There is quite a bit of academic research on battery degradation, especially for Lithium Ion batteries used in electric vehicles.
-We went through a few of the papers which discussed what factors effect the life of an electric vehicle’s battery and developed a working model for battery degradation.
+There is quite a bit of academic research on battery degradation, especially for Lithium-Ion batteries used in electric vehicles.
+We went through a few of the papers which discussed what factors affect the life of an electric vehicle’s battery and developed a working model for battery degradation.

-One of the key parameters that determines the battery life, is temperature, and in the article mentioned above, they modeled three heat sources that effect the battery:
+One of the key parameters that determine the battery life, is temperature, and in the article mentioned above, they modeled three heat sources that affect the battery:

 - Heating due to DC resistance fo the battery Rbatt

 - Entropic heating listed as (∂OCV )/( ∂T)

 〖pvc〗_p ∂T/∂t =I^2 R_batt + I (n_neg-n_pos )+ IT (∂OCV )/( ∂T) - hA_batt (T - Tenv )

 Without going into the details of the model, the point the authors were making is that there are multiple sources of heat that degrade the battery.

 For car owners, fleet managers, what this means is that supercharging/DC charging, high current charging, as well as extreme high/extreme low temperature, will reduce the battery life.